Kamalesh Sharma

-Early life and background
+Education

-Kamalesh Sharma is an alumnus of the Modern School, Barakhamba Road, New Delhi, St. Stephen's College in Delhi and King's College, Cambridge.
+Sharma is an alumnus of the Modern School on Barakhamba Road in New Delhi, St. Stephen's College in Delhi and King's College, Cambridge.

 Career

-Sharma was an officer in the Indian Foreign Service from 1965 to 2001.
-He served as India's Permanent Representative to the United Nations, from Aug 1997 to May 2002, before his retirement from IFS.
+Sharma was an officer in the Indian Foreign Service from 1965 to 2002.
+He served as India's Permanent Representative to the United Nations from August 1997 to May 2002, before his retirement from the Indian Foreign Service.

-From 2002 to 2004, he served as UN Secretary General's special representative to East Timor.
-He was appointed as the High Commissioner of India to Britain in 2004.
+From 2002 to 2004, he was the UN Secretary General's special representative to East Timor.
+He subsequently served as High Commissioner of India to the United Kingdom from 2004 to 2008.

 He is a Vice-President of the Royal Commonwealth Society.
-He has also been the Chancellor of Queen's University Belfast since July 2009.
+He was also the Chancellor of Queen's University Belfast from 2009 to 2015.